nyuoss/git-service/README.md

 5. `/<owner>/<repo>/commit/getCommitsBefore`: Provides the commits before the given commit in the branches it is present in
 6. `/<owner>/<repo>/commit/getCommitsAfter`: Provides the commits after the given commit in the branches it is present in
 7. `/<owner>/<repo>/commit/getCommitByName`: Provides list of commits when searched by name
-8. `/<owner>/<repo>/commit/getCommitByDescription`: Provides list of commits when searched by description
-9. `/<owner>/<repo>/commit/getCommitByAuthor`: Provides list of commits when searched by author
+8. `/<owner>/<repo>/commit/getCommitByAuthor`: Provides list of commits when searched by author
-10. `/<owner>/<repo>job/getJobsByCommit`: Provides the CI/CD jobs associated with the given commit
+9. `/<owner>/<repo>job/getJobsByCommit`: Provides the CI/CD jobs associated with the given commit
-11. `/<owner>/<repo>/commit/commitReleased`: Accepts commit id and release branch name.
+10. `/<owner>/<repo>/commit/commitReleased`: Accepts commit id and release branch name.
 Tells if the commit is released or not

 ## Prerequisites: Installation Instructions